PR toxin: Toxicity

 An acute human study has yet to be done, so no LD50 test results or doses are known yet.
 However, there is one case report from 1982 in which toxic effects are described on a human.
 This person was working in a factory in which the blue cheese was produced.
 The mold of Penicillium roqueforti was inhaled by this person and she developed hypersensitivity pneumonitis.
 Because of this lung inflammation, the person experienced among other things coughing, dyspnea, reduced lung volumes and hypoxemia.
 Antibodies against the mold were found afterwards in serum and lavage fluid.
-However, the LD50 values have not been determined yet.
+However, the LD50 values have not yet been determined.

 Effects on animals

 Studies of the effects on animals were done on mice, rats, anesthetized cats and preparations of isolated rat auricle.
-Toxic effects in mice and rats included abdominal writhing, decrease of motor activity and respiration rate, weakness of the hind leg and ataxia.
+Toxic effects in mice and rats included abdominal writhing, decrease of motor activity and respiration rate, weakness of the hind legs and ataxia.

 The effects were different for the different ways PR toxin was taken up.
 When the median lethal dose was ingested orally, the pathology was described as swollen-gas filled stomach and intestines as well as edema and congestion in the lungs.
 The kidney showed degenerative changes as well as hemorrhage.

 If PR toxin was injected intraperitoneally, cats, mice and rats developed ascites fluid and edema of the lungs and scrotum.
 While intravenous injection showed, for the same animals, large volumes of pleural and pericardial volumes as well as lung edema.

 In conclusion, the tissue cells and blood vessels were directly damaged by PR toxin.
-This caused leakage of fluid resulting among other things in edema of the lung and ascites fluid.
+This caused leakage of fluid resulting among other things in edema of the lungs and ascites fluid.
 Also, the damage on the blood vessels resulted in increased capillary permeability.
 This increased permeability lead to a decrease in blood volume and direct damage to the vital organs including lungs, kidneys, liver and heart.